 “And then I find out that he killed Nancy at like, what was it, 4:30 or 5 o’clock that afternoon?
 This was like 5 hours after I got done talking to him."

 Bob Holly last wrestled June 2, 2019, for the World Association of Wrestling (WAW) in Norwich, Norfolk, England* in a losing effort against Cody Hall and Luke Hawx at WAW Fightmare 3.
-More on Holly can be learned through his highly recommended 2013 autobiography entitled, The Hardcore Truth: The Bob Holly Story.
+You can learn more about Holly through his highly recommended 2013 autobiography entitled The Hardcore Truth: The Bob Holly Story.

 * The WAW was featured in the movie Fighting With My Family and was founded by the Knight family.
 The family’s daughter, Saraya Jade Bevis, was the movie’s main character and is working for WWE under the name Paige where she currently is a personality on the FOX television broadcast WWE Backstage.